IoT Pilot Project

 - Flexibility to Assess Multiple Vendors

-- Speed and Agility to Pilot Use Cases
+- Speed and Agility to Pilot Applications

 The table below provides a framework to map the 6 criteria/considerations against the 5 models discussed to help you narrow down the options best for your organization.
 Start with this framework and customize it to your needs, culture, environment and circumstances.

-Practical Considerations to Guide your Decision
+Practical Considerations to Guide Your Decision

 The six criteria shown above is a general list.
-Consider adding in additional criteria, such as culture, strategic goals, internal capabilities, and your past experiences to this list.
+Consider adding additional criteria, such as culture, strategic goals, internal capabilities, and your past experiences to this list.
 This will allow you to create a set of criteria that’s specific to you.